seyfeb/recipe-import-mapping-pipeline/README.md

 ### Graph traveling for update

 Updating works quite similarly to outputting.
-Instead of a `AbstractJSONObject`, the traveler returns an `AbstractObject`.
+Instead of an `AbstractJSONObject`, the traveler returns an `AbstractObject`.
 The original object is to be replaced by the new one.
 Note that replacing might not be necessary.
 In this case, the original object can be returned.